treadiehq/instantapi/README.md

 # Instant API

-Turn code into APIs instantly.
-Write JavaScript or Python, get a working API endpoint.
+**Run AI agents with an API.** Deploy any agent, function, or script as a secure, sandboxed API endpoint instantly.

 ## What is it?

-Create APIs in seconds without setting up servers, deploying code, or writing configuration files.

-**Three ways to create APIs:**
+The fastest way to turn your AI agents, functions, and scripts into APIs.
+No servers, no infrastructure, no DevOps.

+Paste your code → Get an API endpoint → Call it from anywhere.

+**Built for:**
+- **AI Agents** — Deploy LLM-powered agents with OpenAI, Anthropic, and more
+- **Functions** — Turn any code into a callable API
+- **Integrations** — Expose webhooks and automation workflows

+**Three deployment modes:**

-1. **Code Snippet** - Paste JS/Python code → Get instant API endpoint
+1. **Code Snippet** — Paste agent/function code → Get instant API endpoint
-2. **Framework Mode (CLI)** - Expose your local dev server (like ngrok)
+2. **Framework Mode (CLI)** — Expose your local server to the internet (like ngrok)
-3. **Function Mode (SDK)** - Write functions, get serverless APIs
+3. **Function Mode (SDK)** — Write functions, deploy as serverless APIs

 ## Live

-Try the product live at **https://instantapi.co**
+Try it now at **https://instantapi.co**

 ## Community & Support